adinai/AuzzyTheBear_EcommerceWebsite/README.md

-# NOTE: Please look at the code on the main branch
+# NOTE: Please look at the code on the master branch
 # Auzzy The Bear

 Auzzy The Bear is an ecommerce website I made for a real business in Los Gatos, California.